Sarvesh-77/ML-from-scratch/README.md

 Performed Linear Regression, Logistic Regression and Expectation Maximization algorithm.

 A basic project mainly for understanding the math and working of machine learning models in depth.

+The report is named Bayesian methods of machine learning.